alpha-omega-labs/genesis.gift/README.md

 <h1>genesis.gift</h1>
+<h2>What is genesis.gift?</h2>
+GenesisL1 is a Layer1 users powered blockchain project related to digital Art in a form of NFT and Science, mostly in a form of bioinformatics.
+All GenesisL1 supply needed for gas to power smart contracts and for Tendermint consensus work gifted valueless to blockchain communities: EVM communities related to Art and other related EVM community members, and <strong>Cosmos community</strong>, and on chain GenesisL1 community_pool. <strong>GenesisL1 is not related to money, currency, value transfer, finance, defi.
+L1 COIN/TOKEN IS NOT AN INVESTMENT ASSET!</strong> It may be obtained as a gift from community_pool and community members to utilize it in NFT creation and Scientific research.

+L1 coin/token gives users, creators and researchers ability to operate in efficient web3 environment for creation and use of decentralized applications.
+GenesisL1 gift is a set of multisend bulk transactions of L1 coin/token in GenesisL1 blockchain to Cosmos community addresses converted to EIP-55 format.  genesis.gift gives ability to utilize L1 coins in GenesisL1 blockchain by powering smart contracts and dapps and participating in democratic and environment friendly Tendermint consensus.
+<strong>It may be used or not used.
+IT IS STRONGLY RECOMMENDED THAT USERS USE OWN NODES RPC ENDPOINTS OR OWN COMMUNITY ENDPOINT FOR INTERACTION WITH GENESISL1 BLOCKCHAIN!
+CONNECT YOUR SOFTWARE TO YOUR OWN BUILD NODES!</strong>

 <h2>Cosmoshub-4 height 10506647 snapshot</h2>
 <strong>exportFinal.json</strong> - snapshot of cosmoshub-4 at height 10506647, upon the full moon on May 16 2022, for genesis.gift </br>